mvdan/sh/README.md

 # sh

 A shell parser.
-Not yet usable.
+Still in active development, so the API will probably change considerably.